Steve-Fenton/stevefenton.co.uk/src/pages/blog/2013/02/include-javascript-and-typescript-tests-in-visual-studio.md

     - Programming
 tags:
     - .net
-    - 'csharp'
+    - C-Sharp
-    - javascript
+    - JavaScript
-    - typescript
+    - TypeScript
 ---

 Four years on from the original article, I thought I’d update this article to reflect a few important changes about running TypeScript or JavaScript tests in Visual Studio.
 Firstly, let’s summarise the things that changed since 2013.